Mohammed-Majid/Speech-Emotion-Recognition/README.md

     - Extract MFCC features from audio files using the provided preprocessing script.

 2. **Training the Model**:
-    - The model is trained using the `model.py` script.
+    - The model is trained using the `model.ipynb` script.
     - Checkpoints are saved as `best_model.keras` in the project directory.

 3. **Evaluating the Model**: